-M.A., United States International University, 1982 B.A., Point Loma Nazarene College, 1975
+M.A., United States International University, 1982 B.A., Point Loma Nazarene College, 1975 agencies, in the public school, and in churches.

-Dr. Leong has over twenty years experience as a clinical psychologist and marriage and family therapist in private practice.
-He is affiliated with Christian Psychotherapy Services in San Francisco.
-He has a broad range of experience in working with the Asian-American population in various settings such as in community-based agencies, in the public school, and in churches.
 He has taught as an adjunct professor in the Counseling Studies Graduate Program at Western Seminary, San Jose campus.
 His clinical interest include working with family of origin issues, missionary care, men, and couples therapy.
 He is a clinical member of the American Association for Marriage and Family Therapy and the Christian Association of Psychological Studies.
 He is also an associate member of the American Psychological Association.